One Graph to Track Them All: Dynamic GNNs for Single- and Multi-View Tracking: Introduction

-In this work, we introduce a unified, fully differentiable model that replaces traditional, manually designed association strategies.
-It learns to associate detections directly into trajectories without relying on pre-computed tracklets.
+In this work, we introduce a unified, fully differentiable model that replaces traditional association strategies.
+It learns to associate detections directly into trajectories in an online manner.
 Our approach builds a spatiotemporal graph where edges connect detections both temporally and across camera views in multi-view scenarios.
 By simultaneously aggregating appearance, motion, and contextual cues through message passing in the graph, our model enables seamless information flow across entire sequences.
 The graph structure is dynamically updated during both training and inference to handle streaming data in an online fashion.
 Our model assigns probabilities to the graph's edges and vertices to indicate whether they belong to the same person's trajectory.
 These probabilities are then used by an efficient online algorithm to extract the most likely trajectories.

-Due to the limited scale of the existing datasets and their lack of scene structure information, we created our own.
+Since existing datasets lack information about scene structure, we created our own.
 This new dataset is the largest of its kind, containing 25 partially overlapping views and more than 400 meters of tracked paths.
 It comprises two sequences of 20 minutes each, equivalent to 24,000 frames per camera at 10 FPS.
 Additionally, it provides camera calibrations and detailed scene mesh information.
 The dataset can be used to train and evaluate models in both single-view and multi-view scenarios, as well as to develop new methods to leverage scene structure for tracking.

 Our main contributions are as follows: \begin{enumerate} \item \textbf{A unified tracking model}: A fully differentiable approach that handles both single and multi-view tracking through dynamic spatiotemporal graphs.